pz07/winston-rsyslog/README.md

 ```

 ## Enabling rsyslog
-To let rsyslog receive data through UDP port, You should change its configuration (tipically located in /etc/rsyslog.conf), enabling the following tags:
+To let rsyslog receive data through UDP port, you should change its configuration (typically located in /etc/rsyslog.conf),
+enabling the following tags:

 ``` bash
 $ModLoad imudp
 $UDPServerRun 514
 ```

-The first tag enable UDP reception, while the second one define the listening port.
+The first tag enables UDP reception, while the second one defines the listening port.

-To enable TCP reception on port 10514 (as an example) :
+To enable TCP reception on port 10514 (as an example):

 ``` bash
 $ModLoad imtcp